Trakkasure/node-expect/Readme.md

                                       // This allows you to restart conversation matching on a synchronous rule set without needing to match the conversation trigger.
                 .branch(/\$ /)        // Another branch to match.
                   .push()             // Push match back into the stream.
 The end result is that the next conversation will pick up the match since we are ending this one.
+                  .emit('connected')  // Emit an event named "connected".
+Other parts of the program can k .handler(p.fulfil)  // Call the fulfil function of the promise.
                   .end()              // End this conversation.
            .conversation(/\$ /)       // Start this conversation on a shell prompt.
 This conversation won't be synchronous.
                 .expect(null,true)    // Don't expect anything.
 The conversation trigger is enough.
 Just do the action.
 Then consume this rule, not to run again.